wp-plugins/embed-bible-passages/readme.txt

 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 1.2 =
+1. Scriptures are loaded by jQuery both initially and by Datepicker (if it is used) to help achieve uniformity in formatting.

+1. JavaScript for Datepicker only loaded to footer when Datepicker is used.

 = 1.1 =
 Change loading readings from jQuery.load() to the WordPress AJAX system (http://codex.wordpress.org/AJAX_in_Plugins).